 1. One theory has it that she was kidnapped on the orders of an American archbishop, Paul C. Marcinkus [d.
 2006], a former president of the Vatican bank who was linked to a major Italian banking scandal in the 1980s.

 2. Others cite an anonymous phone call the Vatican received weeks after Emanuela’s disappearance, demanding the release of Mehmet Ali Agca, the [alleged Islamic extremist] gunman who shot Pope John Paul II in St. Peter’s Square in 1981, in exchange for her release.

-Approximately a week after the Times' article was published, another shocking theory was published in The Telegraph.
+Approximately a week after the Times' article was published, another shocking theory was published in The Telegraph (22 May 2012).
 In The Telegraph, Father Gabriele Amorth, the Vatican's 85-year-old chief exorcist, confessed that 15-year-old Emanuela was kidnapped, forced to participated in Vatican sex parties and was then killed and discarded.

 Father Amorth said, "This was a crime with a sexual motive.
 Parties were organised, with a Vatican gendarme acting as the 'recruiter' of the girls.
 The network involved diplomatic personnel from a foreign embassy to the Holy See.
 I believe Emanuela ended up a victim of this circle."